PatienceAnono/PatienceAnono-Portfolio/README.md

 Sessions showed almost no linear relationship with revenue (r = 0.012), while sessions showed a moderate negative relationship with conversion rate (r = -0.640) — indicating that higher-traffic periods were not converting as efficiently as lower-traffic periods.

 **Business Question**
-Is site traffic growth translating into proportional revenue growth, or are higher-volume periods converting less efficiently?
+Is site traffic growth translating into proportional revenue growth or are higher-volume periods converting less efficiently?

 🔗 [View Website Traffic Analysis Project](https://github.com/PatienceAnono/website-traffic-analysis)